HigginTown/HouseDivided/README.md

  - `senators114.csv` contains information on each senator, such as their seniority, number of missed votes, etc
  - `member_masterlist.pkl` is a pickle of a dictionary containing information on several US Senate Classes

+The `gallery` folder includes many of the images generated during this project.
+Some particular points of interest are:
+ - `dtc.png` represents a surpsringly simple decision tree fit on the roll call vote data with party label as the target variable.
+The tree requires just two splits to correctly map every senator to a party.
+The first split, `S. Con.
+Res 11` is a budget issue, where all Republicans voted differently from Independents and Democrats.
+Next the independents differ from Democrats on `H.R.
+1735`, a National Defense Authorization Act.
+ - `influence rank.png` shows the normailzed influence of each senator by their rank.
+ - `predictions_information.png` compares the strategies in the thought experiment detailed below.

+Check out the README in that folder for a complete list descriptions.

 The primary aims of this project include:
  - Developing a mathematical model of influence in the senate to create an influence score for senators and a distance metric for the voting records (which are vectors like `Schumer = [0, 1, 1, 0, 1, 0, ...]`).
 I borrow many ideas and techniques from information thoery, inlcuding entropy, mutual information, and informaiton gain.